Coexistence of extended and localized states in finite-sized mosaic Wannier-Stark lattices

-In this Letter, we experimentally realize such disorder-free mosaic model, observe energy-dependent coexistence of localized and extended states, and probe the Wannier-Stark ladder in the photonic mosaic lattices.
+In this Letter, we experimentally realize such finite-sized disorder-free mosaic Wannier-Stark model, observe energy-dependent coexistence of localized and extended states, and probe the Wannier-Stark ladder in the photonic mosaic lattices.
 By utilizing a $\text{Si}_3\text{N}_4$ waveguide array with engineered on-site potentials and nearest-neighbor hopping terms~\cite{TPRev1,TPRev2,TPRev3,TPRev4}, we create a synthetic constant electric field that localizes part of the eigenstates in real space.
 The light intensity distribution is directly probed through a single-shot top imaging with a fan-out structure and grating couplers.
+To verify the coexistence of extended and localized states in the system, we excite the lattice in both moderate and strong force regime, and compare the inverse participation ratio (IPR) of spreading wave packets.
 In the strongly localized regime, we can directly excite a single mode in the lattice to probe the localization eigenstates, with over 98$\%$ fidelities between experimentally measured states and the corresponding eigenstates.
-To further verify the coexistence of extended and localized states in the system, we excite the lattice in both weak and strong force regime, and compare the inverse participation ratio (IPR).
-By calculating the overlap weights with respect to the localized eigenstates, we reconstruct the Wannier-Stark ladder in the strong field regime, demonstrating equally spaced energy levels as predicted by the theory.
+By calculating the overlap weights with respect to the localized eigenstates, we reconstruct the Wannier-Stark ladder in the strong field regime, demonstrating equally spaced energy levels as predicted.
 Our work extends the understanding of the Wannier-Stark localization and ME physics, in addition to providing a new platform for studying the extended-localization transition, which offers a more scalable and precise approach to modulate the lattice parameters at room temperature.
-Our results offer a promising avenue for on-chip high-dimensional quantum information encoding~\cite{InteP,Elshaari2020,Chang2023,Zhang2021,Onchipqudit, gao2023scalable,moody20222022}, and will also inspire particle statistics induced quantum correlation in ME studies by using multi-photon state excitation~\cite{Lahini2010,Segev2013,Crespi2013}.
+Our results offer a promising avenue for on-chip high-dimensional quantum information encoding~\cite{InteP,Elshaari2020,Chang2023,Zhang2021,Onchipqudit}, and will also inspire particle statistics induced quantum correlation in ME studies by using multi-photon state excitation~\cite{Lahini2010,Segev2013,Crespi2013}.

 Here, we consider a 1D mosaic lattice with Stark effect, which can be described by the following Hamiltonian